PolyRun/HighVolumes/optimizations/selected_for_report/README.md

  -> r=100 maybe was just too low?
 Upped it to 10000.
 Was even higher for prev plot.
  -> quite a bit better now. maybe run even a bit longer?
+ -> try bigger body, see if run into iCache issues for JIT? try n=200 - TODO -> but new-plot for n=100 is ok already.

 ## 6
 looks very good